 The Biostatistics, Epidemiology, and Research Design (BERD) Voucher Program provides statistical analyses and computational modeling to selected pilots or other modest studies that are expected to generate future grant proposals for larger studies and/or publications in peer-reviewed journals.

 Proposed projects must have a preliminary hypothesis underlying the research and a defined plan and timeline for the publication and dissemination of all research results and for seeking future extramural funding for a follow-on study.

 Eligible applicants include clinical, health services, and basic science investigators working in different areas of clinical research.
-Proposals must designate a Principal Investigator with a primary position or appointment at a Tufts CTSI partner or collaborator institution.
+Proposals must designate a Principal Investigator with a primary position or appointment at a Tufts CTSI partner or collaborator organization.
 Vouchers will provide up to 20 hours of statistical analyses and computational modeling per project.
 Selected projects will be supported beginning May 1, 2019 for a period of 12 to 18 months.

 Request for Applications

 The application period for the initial competition of the BERD Center Voucher Program has ended.

 Summary of Key Dates

 - Applications due: March 29, 2019